brendanneal12/ENPM673_Project_3/README.md

 Question 2: numpy and opencv

+# Important Notes:
+There is a seperate script for each question.

 # How to Run Code: Question 1
 1. Download project_3_question_1.py.
 2. Hit "Run"
+3. All required outputs will be printed to the terminal.
+4. Program end.

 # How to Run Code: Question 2
 1. Download project_3_question_2.py and include all 13 calibration images in your workspace.